 Maureen Van Hook, Director, Dental Hygiene, School of Dentistry (term expires 8/2017)

 1 Law School representative

 Charisse Heath, Assistant Dean, Academic Success (term expires 8/2016)

 - Evaluate the data collected in previous cycles and provide a summary and/or recommendations that:

-- Provide ecommendations about needed faculty development or information that should be shared with college/school Deans and Curriculum Committees.
-(An effort to “close” the loop”)
+- provides recommendations about needed faculty development or information that should be shared with college/school Deans and Curriculum Committees as an effort to “close” the loop.

-- Develop mechanism for sharing best practices around the university regarding assessment.
+- Develop in writing approaches for sharing best practices around the university regarding assessment.

 - Review the assessment methodologies being used by each school and identify those schools in which assessment activities should be commended, as well as those requiring improvement.